javierfer/rsuite-transformer-plugin/README.md

 Note that each XSLT parameter key must start with "XSLT_PARAM_".

 ## Potential improvements
-* When no "serviceParams.output-filename-alias" parameter is set, use the source MO alias, plus a suffix.
 * Ability to transform all the MOs from a given content assembly.